Background pattern

 Uncommon: may affect up to 1 in 100 people

-• If used frequently, it is possible that the kidneys will not produce enough hormones (corticosteroid suppression).
-This could cause low blood sugar, dehydration, weight loss, and disorientation.
+• If used frequently, it is possible that the kidneys may not produce enough hormones (suppression of adrenal function).
+This could lead to low blood sugar levels, dehydration, weight loss, and disorientation.

 • Inflammation on the surface of the eye that produces red eyes, tears, and irritation (conjunctivitis)